Writing a Telegram Bot to support my Alcoholism

 /start, /help and nomatch

 The first message to a bot is always /start.
 In our case, this command should inform the user what this bot does and how to use it.
-It will also create a user object (as we call await createUser
+It will also create a user object (as we call await createUser in the listener).

 const start = async (args: CommandArgsType): Promise<string> => {